Back to Basics: So You Want to Buy a Home …

 When purchasing a home, you have two basic options:

 1. Buying with Cash

 It’s not incredibly common to purchase a home solely with cash.
-But if you’ve been diligently saving or your bank account has experienced sudden growth, be it from an inheritance, stock compensation award, or alternate source, you may consider this option.
+But if you’ve been diligently saving or your bank account has experienced sudden growth — be it from an inheritance, stock compensation award, or alternate source — you may consider this option.
 The seller you work with might even favor it.

 2. Financing Your Purchase

-If you’re like most homebuyers, you’ll need to or even want to secure financing for your purchase, even if you have a large down payment.
+If you’re like most homebuyers, you’ll need to or want to secure financing for your purchase, even if you have a large down payment.
 If you’re purchasing your first home, you may be able to take advantage of first-time homebuyer programs.
 Some even allow for tax credits and smaller down payments.
-In most situations, mortgage interest is tax deductible in one way, shape, or form.

 If you’re purchasing a vacation home or rental property, you’ll likely be required to put down more cash upfront.
 The more you’re able to put down, the smaller you can expect your monthly payments to be.
-Just don’t forget to consider your mortgage rate, or the rate of interest your lender charges.
-As I’m writing this, the average 30-year mortgage rate is right around 4.00%.
-However, rates can be much higher.
-Here are a couple of hypothetical scenarios to help you understand how important mortgage rates are.
+Just don’t forget to consider your mortgage rate.

 Insuring Your Dream